 Yeah.
 That totally resonates with me.
 I do a thing in the morning where I plan out the day, and I figure out what are my three absolutes so, essentially, that’s the non-negotiables.
-I learn that from Mike Vardy, who I had on at my other podcast show, The Optimized Geek, and we talked about productivity tips and hacks-great episode, by the way, for you, listeners-Mike Vardy on The Optimized Geek, but the non-negotiables-that’s a great point there.
-Let’s say that one of those things that you’re going to accomplish for the day is home meeting or a meeting outside-where you’re going to bring people into some sort of event center or conference center, and you’re going to teach them something so you probably have to have-with the kind of scale that you’ve reached where you’re making a lot of money-some number of meetings per week-not just once a week.
+I learn that from Mike Vardy, who I had on at my other podcast show, Get Yourself Optimized, and we talked about productivity tips and hacks-great episode, by the way, for you, listeners-Mike Vardy on Get Yourself Optimized, but the non-negotiables-that’s a great point there.
+Let’s say that one of those things that you’re going to accomplish for the day is home meeting or a meeting outside-where you’re going to bring people into some sort of event center or conference center, and you’re going to teach them something so you probably have to have with the kind of scale that you’ve reached where you’re making a lot of money-some number of meetings per week-not just once a week.

 We do a lot-once again, maximizing resources.
 We love Zoom.
 We love Zoom calls.
 I mean, you can get 200 people on a Zoom call, and you get all those excuses out of the way where someone says, “I can’t go to that meeting.”
 “All right, okay, can you jump on a call for 30 minutes?”
 “Well, the baby’s crying,” “That’s okay, you don’t have to put your mic on.
 You can turn the video off.
 You can just jump on the call.”
 We kind of get all the excuses out of the way for people so we’ve got Zoom calls happening all the time.
 Another great resource is-because, I think, there’s a lot of family people, we make it fun, right?
 So, we’ll have fun like salad-in-a-jar parties, or wine and wellness, or bourbon, burgers, and business for the guys.
 Just making it really fun opportunity.
 I mean, my office is at the Coffee Bean.
 I meet everybody there.
 I like the one-on-ones.
 I think that it’s fun so any opportunity I can have a one-on-one with people, but I do use Zoom a lot just because I can reach so many people around the world.
 I’m up early, and I stay up late.
 I do have my husband, he’s like, “Look, from 7 to 11, you’re with me.
 That’s it.
 Computer, phone-all that’s off,” so what’s great about that is, people know that my time is-if they want to go to work, they know that there’s only certain times they can call me too so there’s a little bit of urgency there for them as well.